Nurse Types / APRN vs NP

 What is an APRN?

-Popular types of APRNs
+Common types of APRNs

-One of the most popular types of APRN is a Family Nurse Practitioner (FNP).
-FNPs work with patients of all ages to emphasize wellness programs.
-They treat patients much the same way as a physician.
-FNPs can assess patient health, diagnose conditions, and prescribe medication when appropriate.
-There are three types of practice environments for FNPs: full practice, reduced practice, and restricted practice.
+There are three types of practice environments where you’re likely to find FNPs working: full practice, reduced practice, and restricted practice.
 The National Academy of Medicine and the National Council of State Boards of Nursing recommend FNPs work in a full practice environment.

-1. Adult-Gerontology Acute Care Nurse Practitioners
+Adult-Gerontology Acute Care Nurse Practitioners

 Acute Care NPs work in healthcare environments that serve patients who need immediate medical treatment because of illnesses or injuries.
 Since some states allow APRNs to work without direct supervision, they can help alleviate crowded emergency rooms and trauma centers where patients who require immediate assistance go for treatment.

-2. Neonatal Nurse Practitioners
+Neonatal Nurse Practitioners

-3. Women’s Health Nurse Practitioner
+Women’s Health Nurse Practitioner

 Women’s Health NPs focus on the healthcare needs of women.
 They work in doctors’ offices, hospitals, and clinics that provide gynecological, obstetric, and reproductive health services to women patients.

-Differences between APRNs and NPs
+APRNs vs NPs

 Nurse Practitioner | Advanced Practice Registered Nurse | |

-Education | Master of Science in Nursing (MSN) | Master of Science in Nursing (MSN) |
+Minimum education | Master of Science in Nursing (MSN) | Master of Science in Nursing (MSN) |

 Duties | Assess, diagnose, and treat acute and chronic illnesses.
 Act as a primary care medical provider (in some states).
 Provide referrals for specialized care. | APRN duties vary depending on the specialty chosen. |